-We have prepared the accompanying unaudited condensed financial statements of Pain Therapeutics, Inc. in accordance with generally accepted accounting principles for interim financial information and pursuant to the instructions to Form 10-Q and Article 10 of Regulation S-X. Accordingly, the financial statements do not include all of the information and footnotes required by generally accepted accounting principles for complete financial statements.
+We have prepared the accompanying unaudited condensed financial statements of Pain Therapeutics in accordance with generally accepted accounting principles ("GAAP") for interim financial information and pursuant to the instructions to the Quarterly Report on Form 10-Q and Article 10 of Regulation S-X. Accordingly, the financial statements do not include all of the information and footnotes required by GAAP for complete financial statements.
 In our opinion, all adjustments, consisting of normal recurring adjustments, considered necessary for a fair presentation have been included.
-Operating results for the three and six months ended June 30, 2016 are not necessarily indicative of the results that may be expected for any other interim period or for the year 2016.
-For further information, refer to the consolidated financial statements and footnotes thereto included in our annual report on Form 10-K for the year ended December 31, 2015.
+Operating results for the three months ended March 31, 2018 are not necessarily indicative of the results that may be expected for any other interim period or for the year 2018.
+For further information, refer to the consolidated financial statements and footnotes thereto included in our Annual Report on Form 10-K for the year ended December 31, 2017.